-Hike Stone Mountain's 2-mile Walk-Up Trail to stunning mountaintop views of the Atlanta skyline, Stone Mountain Lake and gorgeous sunrises and sunsets.
+Hike the two-mile Stone Mountain Walk-Up Trail to stunning mountaintop views of the Atlanta skyline, Stone Mountain Lake, and gorgeous sunrises and sunsets.

 Immense and iconic, Stone Mountain rises as an enormous gray monolith above Atlanta’s rolling, forested terrain.
 The mountain’s mega-sized presence is visible from many points in the city, a towering, gray dome that emerges from Atlanta’s dense tree canopy.
 The mountain offers some exceptionally stunning views from its expansive summit – and while a gondola ride offers the quickest route to the top, a hike on the mountain’s Walk-Up Trail offers the best workout and some simply exceptional views.

 This hike explores Stone Mountain Park’s beloved mountaintop, scaling the mountain to score beautiful 360-degree panoramic views of the Atlanta skyline, Stone Mountain Lake, and Kennesaw Mountain on the far horizon.
 After summiting the massive 1,686 foot Monadnock mountain, the hike turns in reverse, hiking back down the mountain on the same route, a 2.1-mile round-trip.

 It’s an adventure filled with tremendous views, historic carvings, abundant wildflowers and tall grasses that sway in Stone Mountain’s often-brisk winds.
 It’s a heart-thumping workout, climbing nearly 700 feet in a single mile.
 And it’s a hike (or challenging trail run) fully worth the workout, with those impressive views as a reward for the effort, and motivation to return again and again.

 Stone Mountain Walk-Up Trail: the hike